Avocados are no longer just used in guacamole. Today, they’re a household staple across the United States and in other parts of the world.

 Nutrition facts for avocados

 Avocados are the pear-shaped fruit of avocado trees.
-They have leathery green skin.
-They contain a single large seed called a stone.
-The Hass avocado is the most cultivated in the world.
-It’s the most common variety in the United States.
+They have leathery green skin and contain a single large seed called a stone.
+The Hass avocado is the most cultivated variety worldwide and the most common in the United States.

 As they ripen, avocados turn dark green to black.
-Avocados vary in size.
-Most of the avocados in grocery stores are medium-sized.
+They vary in size, with most avocados in grocery stores being medium-sized.

 - 1 serving (1/5 of an avocado) contains 50 calories and 4.5 grams of fat